-9.4 Upgrade infrastructure and retrofit industries to make them sustainable. with increased resourceuse efficiency and greater adoption of clean and environmentally sound technologies; Growing our position in offshore wind through investments in 1GW Inch Cape (UK) and commissioning the 114 MW Grousemount (ROI) wind farm customers and communities we serve and we will do this by leading the transition to reliable, affordable, lowcarbon energy
+9.4 Upgrade infrastructure and retrofit industries to make them sustainable. with increased resourceuse efficiency and greater adoption of clean and environmentally sound technologies; Growing our position in offshore wind through investments in 1GW Inch Cape (UK) and commissioning the 114 half a century.
+MW Grousemount (ROI) wind farm human wellbeing; ESB Networks made huge progress in rolling out smart meters during 2020, with 239.000 now installed.
+All electricity suppliers will be in a position to offer smart services to customers with smart meters in 2021.

-13.2 Integration of climate change measures into national policies, strategies and planning; The closure of ESB's peat stations in the Irish midlands in December was both a milestone in the delivery of our strategy and the end of an era for generations of employees who contributed to Ireland's energy security for over half a century.
+13.2 Integration of climate change measures into national policies, strategies and planning; The closure of ESB's peat stations in the Irish midlands in December was both a milestone in the delivery of our strategy and the end of an era for generations of employees who contributed to Ireland's energy security for over